tutorial

 gtm = ugtm.runGTM(train, verbose=True)

-#to run a kernel GTM model instead, run following:
+#to run a kernel GTM model instead:

 gtm = ugtm.runkGTM(train, doKernel=True, kernel="linear")

-#access coordinates (means or modes), and responsibilities of gtm object
+#access coordinates (means or modes) and responsibilities

 gtm_coordinates = gtm.matMeans